 Here are some examples of policies that are no longer serving many organizations, along with some ideas on how to untangle them.

-Requirement commitment to dates, in areas of high uncertainty.
+Arbitrary Dates to Drive Urgency.
+Commitment to dates, in areas of high uncertainty.
 This is typical in many organizations that measure success via deadlines.
 What happens when people are asked to put their neck on the line for a date?
 Usually, they will build in a ton of buffer.
 “Under promise and over deliver” is the motto of many people in this role.
 And what happens when we are off-plan along the way?
 People are incentivized to lie or cover up the gap between plan and actual.
 I asked a fraud prevention team once whether they were driven by preventing fraud or meeting dates.
 Their collective blushing gave me the answer.

 What cultural elements can spawn out of a date-driven culture?
 Waste and outcomes are less important than promises.
 Asking for help becomes unlikely because that would mean admitting you are off plan.